![]() | ![]() Introduction to Zithers |

 Introduction to Zithers Editor's Note: I wrote this article because I've had a few reader questions about the classes of instruments described here.
 When my research led to conflicting information, I wound up purchasing several examples to make certain I could verify what I was writing about them.
 That said, I am a one-time fact-checker and history book author who loves studying unusual instruments, but I am not a zither player. f you know more than I about the subjects on this page (which wouldn't be that hard), please let me know what I should consider adding, subtracting, or modifying.
 We now return you to our regularly-scheduled article.
 The term "zither" comes from ancient Green and Latin words for stringed instruments, "cythara" being one spelling.
 In modern days, the term specifies any instrument on which the strings do not extend past the body of the instrument.
 More simply, the instrument lacks a "neck."
 Which is to say that academics might claim that autoharps, hammered dulcimers, bowed psalteries, and Appalachian dulcimers all fit into the category.

 The player would fret the fretboard with the left hand.
 Using a thumbpick and finger picks, he or she could play the melody with the thumb and pick out an accompaniment on the open strings with the fingers.
 At least one modern player plays mostly on the fretboard, fingerpicking as you might a classical guitar.
 I have bought a basket case version of one of these to mess around with but have not really restored it, much less learned to play it.
 So if you get one, I won't be much help.
 These instruments have a unique sweet sound that was later popularized in the US through the theme of Orson Welles' The Third Man.
 (They also gave the name to a rare class of banjo, the "zither banjo," because those instruments had a similar sweet sound.)
+Interest in this class of zither has been growing in recent years.
+If you google "How to play zither," almost all of the YouTube results will involve "concert zithers."
+In addition, the Zither.us web site has resources including a pdf scan of a 1960s instruction booklet.
 "Guitar Zithers"Between the 1880s and the 1920s, a wide range of zither-type instruments were sold door to door in North America and Europe.
 Most offered preformed chord clusters and an octave or two worth of open strings for playing the melody.

 One class of these instruments has retroactively been given the name "Guitar Zither," since that was the standard name in Europe.
 But in the American versions, there isn't a standard name for these.
 The names "Celeste" and "Pianola" sometimes come up, but those names are often used on other configurations as well.
 In my early research, I assumed that this was a "precursor" to the autoharp, since similar instruments had existed decades earlier.
 However, the first patent on this specific configuration was issued to Friederich Menzenhauer after the first patent on the autoharp.
-If you think about it, it was a direct competitor, back when most autoharps had only three or five chords.
+(A similar patent was issued a few years earlier, but still lagged the autoharp patent by a year or two.)
+If you think about it, the guitar zither was a direct competitor, back when most autoharps had only three or five chords.
 And it was a lot cheaper to build.
 Autoharps didn't "leave them in the dust" until they started going to eight chords (and then twelve).
-The example shown above was sold by the Paramount manufacturing company in the early 1900s.
+According to one source nearly half a million guitar zithers (and similar instruments) a year were made for several years in the early 1900s.
+The example shown above was sold by the Paramount manufacturing company in that era.
 While this was being made, the Otto Schmidt company (later called "Oscar Schmidt") was making their own version that had a handle and doubled the melody strings.
 Eventually Oscar Schmidt apparently took over the Paramount line and started manufacturing this exact zither under their own brand name.
 Other American manufacturers included Phonoharp, who also made Zimmerman/Dolge-branded autoharps for a time.
-The preformed chords on this Paramount zither are Bb, D, F, G, and C. The individual strings give you a chromatic scale in two octaves.
+The preformed chords on the Paramount zither are Bb, D, F, G, and C. The individual strings give you a chromatic scale in two octaves.
 The photo below shows the chord and note name label from the zither shown to the right.
 The black and red note names correspond with the white and black keys of the piano.
 You'll notice that Bb, Eb, and Ab are listed as A#, D#, and G#, a convention shared with autoharps of the same era.
-Like most 5- and 6-chord zithers I've seen, the scale is chromatic.
-(Three-chord guitar zithers may have diatonic scales or have a mostly diatonic scale that includes "A#" and maybe F#). ![]()
+On this zither, the scale is chromatic.
+(Other brands, especially German-built zithers, may have semi-diatonic scales, perhaps including F# and C#.)

 It would be possible to use a fingerpick on your left index finger to pick the chords and use a flatpick or fingerpicks on your right hand to pick the melody.
 Less common - as far as I can determine - you could use a thumb pick in your right hand to pick the chords.
 The pattern around the hole of Paramount-designed zithers was paper.
 So was the label inside.
 Many of the surviving models from this era have a warning that this instrument can only be purchased by being ordered by through a "special agent," "demonstrator," or some such (meaning door-to-door salesman).
 Picture this, in the late 1980s and early 1900s - an army of door-to-door salesmen, each of whom has learned to play two or three complex songs very well, convincing families who couldn't afford a piano or music lessons that members of the family could teach themselves to play and bring music to the home.
 And you could even buy them on installment plans.
-The truth is, they sound great when played properly by someone with skill, but they're actually quite difficult to get started on.
+The truth is, they sound great when played properly by someone with skill, but they're difficult for non-musicians to get started on.
 Many were discarded; the few that have survived show signs of age and bad storage, but very few signs of heavy use.
 Yes, There Were Many Experiments - If you google "zither" today, you'll find a wide range of diverse instruments, some of which look entirely different from the zithers we're discussing here.
 And they really are almost all one kind of zither or another, using the "textbook" definition.
 But the "Guitar Zither," also known by several other names, is the kind that survived in the greatest numbers and was manufactured the longest (they're still being made in Germany).
-Our article "Autoharp Precursors" describes several of the early competitors to this class of instrument.
+Our article "Autoharp Precursors and Competitors" describes several of the early competitors to this class of instrument.
+Rick Meyers' "Loopholes Blog" article "Guitar-zithers and Barless Autoharps" provides detailed information on the early days of this instrument.
 German "Guitar Zithers" Back when Paramount and Oscar Schmidt were building the instrument shown above, the Hopf family, then ensconced in Bavaria was busy making zithers and autoharps.

 The zither to the right is typical of the instruments they made right up until the East Germans nationalized the musical instrument industry, destroying many century-old family-owned companies and guilds.
 Fortunately, the Hopf family's manufacturing traditions survived the hardships.
 This particular zither has a "Made in the German Democratic Republic" label.
-This may indicate that it was made before or just after takeover, when the GDR administrators required the Hopfs to discontinue using the rose decals or their own brand names.
-The history of the Hopf family between the Third Reich's ascension and the Berlin Wall's collapse is a little hazy, and the surviving members of the Hopf family are not forthcoming with details.
+This may indicate that it was made before or just after nationalization, when the GDR administrators required the Hopfs to discontinue using the rose decals or their own brand names.
+Like many other 5-chord zithers the Hopfs manufactured, the melody strings are semi-chromatic.
+They include F#, C# and G#, but not A#(Bb) or D#(Eb), showing the German preference for sharp keys over flat keys. ![]() The history of the Hopf family between the Third Reich's ascension and the Berlin Wall's collapse is a little hazy, and the surviving members of the Hopf family are not forthcoming with details.
 But it is evident from surviving pieces that they continued to make zithers (and autoharps) under the GDR brand name "Musima."
 The roses were often replaced with wildflowers (below left).
 On zithers designed for children, some had other illustrations (below right).

 Chorded zithers that doubled the melody strings were often labeled "Mandolin Harps" or "Mandolin Zithers," because the sound of the doubled melody strings imitated the sound of a mandolin.